castacks/firevision_sim/docs/getting_started.rst

 Drone Controls
 -------
-Before we can start moving in AirSim mode, we must first use either the windows key or press alt + tab to access the project folder, go into the
-“FireVision-Detection” folder, then open and run ``objectDetection.py``.
+Before we can start moving in AirSim mode, we can use either the windows key or press alt + tab to access the project folder and run ``objectDetection.py``.
 This will allow us to detect objects as well as control the drone.
 Finally, refer to the following table to control the drone:

 .. list-table:: Movements
    :widths: 25 25